 Djibouti Country Report

 President Guelleh's family dominates the construction, logistics, telecoms, and tourism sectors through multiple Issaq sub-clans.
 Parastatal companies affiliated with the health minister, who is challenging the president's succession plans, are likely to be targeted by an anti-corruption audit in 2019.
 Personalised commercial relationships expose foreign investors to bribery and corruption risks when dealing with Djiboutian contractors.
 Bribes are typically sought when bidding for tenders and companies in favour with the ruling family are typically given an unfair advantage.
 Private-sector labour unrest is rare and the government has legal powers to respond punitively.

-Elements of the dismantled former armed, anti-government FRUD-Armé are likely to exploit grievances among ethnic-Afar stemming from the political domination of the Issaq clan.
-The Djiboutian military has neutralised the FRUD-Armé's capability to conduct small-arms attacks against military assets and convoys in the Obock region.
+Elements of the now largely dismantled anti-government FRUD-Armé are likely to exploit grievances among ethnic-Afar stemming from the political domination of the Issaq clan.
+The Djiboutian military has neutralised the FRUD-Armé's capability to conduct small arms attacks against military assets and convoys in the Obock region.
 Separately, Djibouti's military participation in the regional African Union Mission in Somalia and hosting of French US military bases make it an aspirational target for Al-Shabaab militants.
 However, the group has limited access to the local support networks that are necessary to evade the security services during the planning and preparation phases.
 Western hotels are otherwise priority targets.

 Vaccines required to enter the country